René Vilatte: Russian Orthodox

 Isolated from both the Episcopalians and the Old Catholics, Vilatte turned once again to another denomination.
 The text of a widely republished and translated 1891 document, purportedly from the Russian Orthodox Church through Bishop Vladimir Sokolovsky of San Francisco and Alaska, announced Vilatte's conversion from an Old Catholic confession of faith to an Old Catholic Orthodox confession of faith under Russian Orthodox Church patronage.
 It also declared that only the Holy Synod of the Russian Church or Sokolovsky can prohibit or suspend Vilatte's religious functions; and, states that any action contrary to the declaration is null and invalid, based on the liberty of conscience and unspecified United States law but without mention of Russian Orthodox Church canon law.
 Sokolovsky "appears to have granted him some form of recognition", according to Brandreth.

 In 1891, Sokolovsky visited Vilatte at the St. Mary's mission.
 Margrander wrote that Sokolovsky intervened, approved Vilatte's confession of faith and his official acts, and referred him to the Holy Synod of the Russian Orthodox Church.
-He "found himself unable to accept these communities and permit the continued use of the Roman Catholic rites and customs."
 Sokolovsky was removed, soon after, in the wake of a series of scandals.
 Harding also corresponded with Russian General Alexander Kireev.
 However, "owing to the constitution of the Russian Church, Vilatte could not hope to obtain the episcopate from that source, or at least not without great difficulties."

 While waiting for the Russian Holy Synod's decision, Vilatte also consulted with Malankara Orthodox Syrian Church Bishop Antonio Francisco Xavier Alvares.
 Alvares offered to come to America and consecrate him bishop; Vilatte responded that he would travel to Ceylon.
 Anson believed that Vilatte did not want Alvares to realize the diminutive size of the schism.
 After months of waiting for a decision from the Russian Holy Synod, Vilatte sailed to Ceylon to receive the offered episcopate.